 - Salt and ground black pepper to taste

 - Chopped parsley for garnishing

-Place the chicken into a bowl.
-Season he chicken with salt, pepper, thyme, paprika and garlic powder.
+- Place the chicken into a bowl.
+Season the chicken with salt, pepper, thyme, paprika and garlic powder.
 Set aside.

-Pour the wine and with a spoon (I use a wooden spoon) scrap down the brown bits collected at the bottom of the skillet.
+- Pour the wine and with a spoon (I use a wooden spoon) scrape down the brown bits collected at the bottom of the skillet.
 Reduce the wine for about 2 minutes.

-Add half of the broth slowly while stirring.
+- Add half of the broth slowly while stirring.
 When incorporated, add the remaining broth.
-Stir in the mustard and Worcestershire sauce, Return the chicken to the pan and bring to a gentle simmer.
-Cook for about 5 - 6 minutes, or until the chicken is cooked through.
-The sauce will thickened as you simmer.
+Stir in the mustard and Worcestershire sauce.
+Return the chicken to the pan and bring to a gentle simmer.
+Cook for about 5 – 6 minutes, or until the chicken is cooked through.
+The sauce will thicken as you simmer.

 - Add the sour cream and stir well to combine.
 Simmer for an additional 2 minutes, making sure the sauce doesn’t boil.
 Add salt and pepper to taste and remove from the heat.
 Serve over hot egg noodles and garnish with chopped parsley.